Kratosmsn11/LeetCode/README.md

-# LeetCode
+# LeetCode Solutions

-This is a repository for all the problems solved on leetcode under the guidance of mentor Miorel Palii.
+This is a repository for all the problems solved on leetcode.